arjunsoni07/o-list-e-commerce-analytics/README.md

 # Tools and Technologies

-SQL: For querying the database to extract and manipulate data.
+**SQL:** For querying the database to extract and manipulate data.

-Excel: For creating pivot charts and analyzing data from SQL queries.
+**Excel:** For creating pivot charts and analyzing data from SQL queries.

-Power BI: For building interactive dashboards to visualize the data.
+**Power BI:** For building interactive dashboards to visualize the data.

-Tableau: For building dashboard and data driven decisions.
+**Tableau:** For building dashboard and data driven decisions.

-Mathematical Statistics: For Predictive analytics which is used to analyze historical data and predict future outcomes.
+**Mathematical Statistics:** For Predictive analytics which is used to analyze historical data and predict future outcomes.
 This helps businesses forecast trends and identify risks and opportunities.

 # Dataset and Data Modelling
 The Olist dataset comprises nine separate datasets, all of which are stored in CSV format:

-1.olist_order_items_dataset
+- olist_order_items_dataset
-2.olist_orders_dataset
+- olist_orders_dataset
-3.olist_order_payments_dataset
+- olist_order_payments_dataset
-4.olist_order_reviews_dataset
+- olist_order_reviews_dataset
-5.olist_products_dataset
+- olist_products_dataset
-6.olist_customers_dataset
+- olist_customers_dataset
-7.olist_sellers_dataset
+- olist_sellers_dataset
-8.olist_geolocation_dataset
+- olist_geolocation_dataset
-9.olist_category_dataset
+- olist_category_dataset

 ![daatabase schema](https://github.com/user-attachments/assets/9d70f998-4165-4c03-9eae-2ca5320e49dd)